SuperOfficeDocs/crmscript/docs/api-reference/classes/ReplyTemplate/getSubject.md

 # ReplyTemplate.getSubject(Integer language)

 Returns the Reply template subject, in the language given by language.
 The reply template subject is in plain text only.
+If language does not exists it will return default language.

 ## Parameters

- - language as an integer, see below
+ - language as an integer

 ## Languages

-Norwegian = 0,
-English = 1,
-German = 2,
-Swedish = 3,
-Danish = 4,
-Dutch = 5,
+> [!NOTE]
+> Supported languages depends on configuration.